Community Development Block Grant

 The Action Plan describes the projects and programs the City will carry out to meet its goals over the course of the fiscal year.
 The Action Plan relates annual expenditures of the grant funds to the Five-Year Consolidated Plan.

 - 2024 Annual Action Plan - Public Review Draft

 - 2022 Annual Action Plan

 - Amendment No. 1 to the 2021 Action Plan

 Consolidated Annual Performance and Evaluation Report

-Each year, the city must prepare and publish a Consolidated Annual Performance and Evaluation Report (CAPER).
-This report documents the city's performance against the annual goals of the Action Plan and the 5-year goals of the Consolidated Plan.
+Each year, the City must prepare and publish a Consolidated Annual Performance Evaluation Report (CAPER).
+This report documents the city’s performance against the annual goals of the Action Plan and the Five-Year Consolidated Plan.